Here’s how to make the most of Roswell small business tax prep this year.

-You may think that you’ve got your small business tax preparation under control for the upcoming tax season, but with ever-changing tax rules and laws and even just shifts in your company’s day-to-day accounting needs, it’s always best to stay on top of key info you should know.
+You may think that you’ve got your Roswell small business tax preparation under control for the upcoming tax season, but with ever-changing tax rules and laws and even just shifts in your company’s day-to-day accounting needs, it’s always best to stay on top of the key info you should know.
 Move forward with confidence when you are armed with accurate information and the accounting support your business requires.

 Here are 5 key pieces of information you should know about small business tax prep: